JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 * API permissions:
   * If you run the script in the context of a __Service Principal__ in a Azure DevOps Pipeline (hosted agent) you must grant API permissions in Azure Active Directory (get-AzRoleAssignment cmdlet requirements): The Azure DevOps Service Connection's __App registration (Application)__ must be granted with __Azure Active Directory API | Application | Directory | Read.All__ (admin consent required)
 * AAD permissions:
   * If you run the script as a User AND you are a __Guest__ User in the tenant AND you want to resolve ServicePrincipal information, then you need to be member of AAD Role __Directory readers__.
-As an alternative you can use the parameter `-NoServicePrincipalResolve`
+As an alternative you can use the parameters `-NoAADServicePrincipalResolve` and `-NoAADGuestUsers`

 ### Usage